RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 with a timestamp within our query times.
 We index the files for later analysis.

 ### File Indexing and Timestamp Update
+All timestamps are in [UTC](https://www.timeanddate.com/time/aboututc.html).

 1. Once all files are indexed, if we had a requested start or end time, we gather basic information from each file and use that to update the file timestamps to match our request times.
    * If we don't have a requested start and end time, we go straight to Data Aggregation

-2. We use UTC as the time zone for our data request.
-Each recording device will have some amount of offset, which is a difference in the device's time to "true" time.
+2. Each recording device will have some amount of offset, which is a difference in the device's time to "true" time.
    * We can account for this offset by utilizing the basic information from each file to create an offset model.
      We _**always**_ ADD our offset values to device time to get "true" time.